josephjohnjj/OpenMP/README.md

 # OpenMP Training
 This folder contains the required material to get a beginner level knowledge in OpenMP.
-The profiling for advanced users.
+The last three are topics are Advanced topics.

 ## Sections